Today I (Mrs W ) am going to talk about something that is a bit embarrassing for someone who loves to travel as much as me – I’m scared of flying.

 Fear Of Flying Courses

-Tell me, do you get scared flying?
+Tell me, do you get scared when flying?
 What do you think of my coping strategies?